dschmenk/Bresen-Span/src/gfxlib/readme.md

     -d4 : use 4 BPP mode
     -d8 : use 8 BPP mode (default)

-trifill.exe has an additional flag to control filling.
+TRIFILL.EXE has additional flags to control filling and double buffering.

     -f0 : disable fill mode
+    -b  : buffer the rendering to back buffer and flip on VSYNC to display

-showpbm.exe also takes a parameter, the PBM file to display.
+SHOWPBM.EXE also takes a parameter, the PBM file to display.
 There are a couple .PNM images (24BPP RGB PBM images) included.